Bronte-Mckeown/ThoughtSpace/README.md

 You have now created a GitHub repository on your local PC.
 It is has not yet been "pushed" to the remote but don't worry about what that means for now (we will get to that later).

-3. Create required folders in repository.
+3. Create data and results folders in repository.

 Now navigate to where your repository is stored using the file explorer.